MatthewSabia1/n8n-nodes-openrouter/README.md

 After installing this node, you can use it like any other n8n node.
 Add it to your workflow and configure it according to your needs.

+### Chat Completion

+1. Select the 'Chat Completion' operation
+2. Choose the AI model from the dropdown list of available OpenRouter models
+3. Add your messages in the 'Messages' section
+4. Configure additional options like temperature and max tokens if needed
+5. Enable streaming if you want to receive partial responses

 ## Resources

 * [n8n community nodes documentation](https://docs.n8n.io/integrations/community-nodes/)